ansys/pyensight/doc/source/user_guide/index.rst

 in that it actually starts an independent EnSight instance in another process and connects to it.
 Over this connection, the PyEnSight interface makes it possible to execute Python commands in the embedded interpreter and return results.
-Because the PyEnSight interface has a nearly identical API to the embedded interfac, code written for one interface basically works in the other interface, providing that the code is structured properly.
+Because the PyEnSight interface has a nearly identical API to the embedded interface, code written for one interface basically works in the other interface, providing that the code is structured properly.
 For information on API differences, see :ref:`api_differences`.